Jorge Polanco Preview, Player Props: Twins vs. Guardians

 Jorge Polanco At The Plate

-- In 34.9% of his games this year, Polanco has had at least one RBI.
-He's picked up more than one in 19.0% and driven in three or more of his team's runs in four contests.
+- Polanco has an RBI in 23 of 64 games this season, with multiple RBI in 13 of them.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.